Back to Home

 I don’t believe that you have to be the same person you always were.
 You can adapt to your circumstances and sometimes, quite simply change because you want to change.

-As I’m always trying to better myself in business, I’m always trying to improve as a person.
+As I’m always trying to better myself at work, I’m always trying to improve as a person.

-In my continued quest for balance as a solo business owner, I owe a lot to my friends and parents as a whole.
+In my continued quest for balance as a front-end developer, I owe a lot to my friends and parents as a whole.

 I’m privileged to have their continued backing, guidance, and support.
 This year and in years gone by.